Why is walking important?

 Walking is an important mode of transport for the multitude of benefits it provides, ranging from improved environmental sustainability to enhanced health and well-being.
 Encouraging pedestrian-friendly urban design and policies can lead to a more vibrant, inclusive, safe, and sustainable city.

-What area of the City does this survey relate to?
+What area of the City does the Draft Walking in the City Plan relate to?

-We would like to understand what walking in the City of Perth is like for you.
-This survey applies to your experience walking in any of the City’s 6 (six) neighbourhoods - Central Perth, West Perth, East Perth, Claisebrook, Crawley Nedlands and Northbridge - as indicated in the map below:
+The draft Walking in the City Plan relates to the City’s 6 (six) neighbourhoods - Central Perth, West Perth, East Perth, Claisebrook, Crawley Nedlands and Northbridge - as indicated in the map below:

 Figure 1: City of Perth neighbourhood map